The morning I wish to achieve and the morning I actually have. Oh wait, those are about to change.

 8:15 Breakfast is served.
 Breakfast clean up follows.

-8:40 Children put on coats, grab briefcases (snacks and mitzvah notes prepared night before, of course)
+8:40 Children put on coats, grab briefcases (snacks and mitzvah notes prepared the night before, of course)

 8:45 Walk/drive (depending on weather) children to the bus stop.